Battle of Ankara: Battle

 Army positions at the beginning of the battle.

 The battle began with a large-scale attack from the Ottomans, countered by swarms of arrows from the Timurid horse archers.
 Several thousand were killed and many surrendered to Timur.
 Stefan Lazarević and his knights successfully fought off the Timurid assaults and cut through the Mongol ranks three times.
 Each time Stefan advised Bayezid to break out with him, Bayezid declined to do so.
 But the Serbians managed to save one of Bayezid's sons and the treasury from the Mongols and made their way to Constantinople.
 The Serbian troops wore heavy black plate armour which was very effective against the Timurid arrows.
 Timur admired the Serbian troops who according to him "fight like lions".
 During the battle the main water supply of both armies, Çubuk creek, was diverted to an off-stream reservoir near the town of Çubuk by Timur, which left the Ottoman army with no water.
 The final battle took place at Catal hill, dominating the Çubuk valley.
 The Ottoman army, both thirsty and tired, was defeated, though Bayezid managed to escape to the nearby mountains with a few hundred horsemen.
 However, Timur had the mountains surrounded and, heavily outnumbering Bayezid, soon captured him.
 He died in captivity three months later.
 Already heavily outnumbered, the Ottoman army was further weakened by the desertion of the Black Tatars and the Sipahis from the Anatolian beyliks, who left Bayezid's side and joined Timur's forces.

 Aftermath

-Cigarette card depiction of Bayezid I in front of Timur.
+Festivities with Bayezid as prisoner, after conquering Rum territories.
+Zafarnama, 1528 (Golestan, MS 708).

 After the battle, Timur moved through western Anatolia to the Aegean coast, where he besieged and took the city of Smyrna, a stronghold of the Christian Knights Hospitalers.

 The battle was catastrophic for the Ottoman state, fracturing what remained and bringing almost total collapse of the empire.
 This resulted in a civil war among Bayezid's sons.
 The Ottoman civil war continued for another 11 years (1413) following the Battle of Ankara.

 The battle is also significant in Ottoman history as being the only time a Sultan was captured in person.